vlrprbttst/BoxTent/readme.md

 ## What is this?

-BoxTent is a frontend infrastructure powered by [Grunt](http://gruntjs.com/ "Grunt") to build small and medium websites from scratch.
+BoxTent is a front-end infrastructure powered by [Grunt](http://gruntjs.com/ "Grunt") to build small and medium websites from scratch.
 It incorporates modern web development best practices implemented automatically through a series of automations, performed at various stages of development.

 BoxTent gives you the skeleton to kickstart your next HTML+CSS+JS project, with a common folder structure using grunt automations to perform the following tasks: